grafana/grafana-zabbix/docs/sources/index.md

 Grafana-Zabbix is a plugin bundle for Grafana allowing to visualize monitoring data from Zabbix and create dashboards for analyzing metrics and realtime monitoring.

-## Community resources, feedback, and support
+## Community Resources, Feedback, and Support

 Thousands of organizations large and small rely on Grafana, and we have a vibrant and active community that constantly inspires us.